NovaGL/HarmonyHubControl/README.md

 are in place:

-A Harmony Hub/Link that is pre-configured and working properly on the local network Your Logitech Harmony login email and password.
-These are the same ones used in the app or online to edit the Harmony's configuration.
+A Harmony Hub/Link that is pre-configured and working properly on the local network

 The IP address of the Harmony is required.